drewgreenwell/electron-angular/README.md

 # electron-angular

-A starter template for an Angular 5 electron app
+A starter template for an Angular 5 Electron app

 ## Development